-The term Agile originates from the Agile Manifesto of 2001, but the first agile approaches emerged in the 1990s with Scrum and XP.
-The agil8 approach brings expertise built over 20 years with these early agile methods right through to the latest developments such as Lean Kanban.
+Although the term Agile originates from the Agile Manifesto of 2001, the first Agile approaches actually emerged in the 1990s with Scrum and eXtreme Programming (XP).
+The agil8 approach brings expertise built over 20 years with these early Agile methods, right through to the latest developments such as Lean Kanban.

+The use of Lean and Agile is fine in theory, but without a deep practical understanding of the different approaches and how to make them work in the real world their potential is very difficult to realise.
 This kind of expertise only comes with years of experience.
-Lean and agile is fine in theory, but without a deep practical understanding of the different approaches and how to make them work in the real world their potential is very difficult to realise.

 Scrum is the most popular agile method by far, and is usually at the heart of the approach adopted by agil8 clients.
 However, Scrum’s apparent simplicity raises challenges when attempting to map it onto a complex organisation, so the agil8 approach involves applying Scrum in the best possible way for each unique circumstance.

 SAFe™ – the Scaled Agile Framework® – is an increasingly popular approach for implementing agile practices at enterprise scale.
 Initially outlined in several books by Dean Leffingwell, the approach draws upon and combines elements of Lean thinking, Agile development techniques and concepts of Product Development Flow.

 Kanban is an increasingly popular, Lean-based approach which uses large visual boards to promote continuous improvement and agility by pulling new work from the queue only when something else is finished, in order to create a continuous flow of delivery.
 As such it is particularly suitable for situations where Sprint planning is difficult.